mawg0ud/GhidraInject/test/README.md

-# Unit Tests for GhidraFridaHookGen
+# Unit Tests for GhidraInject

 ## Overview
-This directory contains unit and integration tests for the `GhidraFridaHookGen` project.
+This directory contains unit and integration tests for the `GhidraInject` project.
 It uses the Google Test framework to ensure the core components work correctly.

 ## Test Coverage
 - **GhidraPluginTest**: Tests for the Ghidra plugin loading and function retrieval.